ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Container Images
 ----------------

-Python 2
-^^^^^^^^

-Most container images are for testing with Python 2:

-  - centos6
-  - centos7
-  - opensuse15py2

 Python 3
 ^^^^^^^^

-To test with Python 3 use the following images:
+Most container images are for testing with Python 3:

   - alpine3
   - centos8
-  - fedora32
   - fedora33
+  - fedora34
   - opensuse15
   - ubuntu1804
   - ubuntu2004

+Python 2
+^^^^^^^^

+To test with Python 2 use the following images:

+  - centos7
+  - opensuse15py2

 Legacy Cloud Tests